kovaacs/PWABuilder/apps/blog/src/posts/building-a-drawing-pwa.md

 ![A screenshot of the PWABuilder home page that shows where the button to get a copy of the starter is.](https://miro.medium.com/max/1880/1*4GyVnx7rmib46OuOCXz3aw.png)

-This will give you the option to either grab the starter from Github or download a zipped copy.
+This will give you the option to either grab the starter from GitHub or download a zipped copy.
 Once you have the starter, make sure you have [Node and npm installed](https://github.com/pwa-builder/pwa-starter#prequisites) and then just run \`npm install\` and \`npm run dev\` to get started developing!
 This will start up TypeScript and a live-reload enabled dev server so that your changes automatically show up in the browser, ensuring a quick developer experience.

 ## Building the App